4 July 2026

 This is almost a ready description of voter behaviour in a local campaign.
 “Explain to me what the Clean Transport Zone is about.”
 “Summarise the differences between the candidates.”
 “Who is credible on transport issues?”
 “Does this candidate really have local government experience?”
 “What sources confirm their statements?”

-At this point, AI ceases to be merely a tool for writing texts.
+At this point, AI ceases to be just a tool for writing texts.
 It becomes an interface to public reality.

 The Strongest Warning Signal – Voters Are Already Asking GenAI About Elections

-One of the most interesting figures comes from a study on the 2024 UK parliamentary elections.
-A representative survey of 2,499 adults showed that in the week leading up to the elections, 32% of chatbot users (13% of all eligible voters) used conversational AI to seek information directly related to their voting decision. source: arXiv, UK study 2024
+One of the most interesting figures comes from a study on the 2024 parliamentary elections in the UK.
+A representative survey of 2,499 adults found that in the week leading up to the elections, 32% of chatbot users (13% of all eligible voters) used conversational AI to seek information directly related to their voting decision. source: arXiv, UK study 2024

 This is not a marginal detail.
-It is a signal that chatbots are entering the heart of the electoral process: not as an abstract technology, but as a tool used when voters are making decisions, organising arguments, or trying to understand the political landscape.
+It is a signal that chatbots are entering the heart of the electoral process: not as an abstract technology, but as a tool used when a voter is making a decision, organising arguments, or trying to understand the political scene.
 Often just before entering the polling station.

-Importantly, the authors of this study do not draw a simple alarmist conclusion.
-In a series of experiments involving 2,858 participants, they found that using chatbots did not worsen political knowledge; on the contrary, it increased it to a similar extent as traditional internet searches. source: AI Security Institute
+Importantly, the authors of this study do not formulate a simple alarmist conclusion.
+In a series of experiments involving 2,858 participants, they found that using chatbots did not worsen political knowledge; on the contrary, it increased it to a similar extent as traditional internet searching. source: AI Security Institute

-And that’s why the topic is more interesting than a simple tale of danger.
+And that is why the topic is more interesting than a simple tale of danger.
 Time for a truism.
 I’ll even bold it to make it more eye-catching.
 No need to thank me…

 LLMs can help voters better understand politics.
-But they can also confuse, omit, simplify, misidentify candidates, or build specific interpretative frames.
+But they can also confuse, omit, oversimplify, inaccurately identify candidates, or create specific interpretative frames.

 The Other Side – Chatbot Responses Can Be Flawed

 A study by EBU and BBC covered over 3,000 responses generated by four AI assistants (ChatGPT, Copilot, Gemini, and Perplexity) in 14 languages.
-45% of responses contained at least one significant issue, 31% had serious problems with sources, and 20% contained serious accuracy issues, including outdated or hallucinated information. source: EBU/BBC
+45% of responses contained at least one significant issue, 31% had serious source problems, and 20% contained serious accuracy issues, including outdated or hallucinated information. source: EBU/BBC

-In local elections, this risk may be greater than in a nationwide campaign.
+In local elections, this risk may be greater than in a national campaign.
 Local sources are more dispersed.
-Candidates may be (and are, as we will soon prove) less well-known.
-The context changes more rapidly.
+Candidates may be (and are, as we will soon prove) less known.
+Context changes more rapidly.
 Names from the previous cycle may mix with new candidates.
-Programmes may be published in stages. (if they are created at all, but I’ve already mentioned that and won’t poke any more jabs… for now) And user questions are often short, colloquial, and imprecise.
+Programmes may be published in stages. (if they are created at all, but I’ve already written about that and won’t poke any more jabs… for now) And user questions are often short, colloquial, and imprecise.

 With a national leader, the model usually has plenty of data.
-With a local candidate for mayor of Kraków, it must piece together a picture from the BIP, local media, the candidate’s website, social media posts, polls, reports from conferences, and current events.
-This creates ideal conditions for seemingly minor but politically significant errors: confusing roles, omitting competitors, assigning outdated candidacies, giving someone too narrow a label, or basing responses on sources from previous elections.
+With a local candidate for mayor of Kraków, it must piece together a picture from the BIP, local media, the candidate's website, social media posts, polls, reports from conferences, and current events.
+These are ideal conditions for seemingly minor but politically significant errors: confusing roles, omitting competitors, attributing outdated candidacies, assigning someone too narrow a label, or basing responses on sources from previous elections.

 The Most Important Twist: GenAI Doesn’t Have to Lie to Influence

-In discussions about AI and elections, too much attention is focused on “fake news.”
+In the discussion about AI and elections, too much attention is focused on “fakes”.
 Meanwhile, for a local campaign, something subtler may be equally important: representation.

 The model may not provide false information.
-It may simply describe the candidate mainly through their party affiliation, omitting their local government experience.
+It may simply describe the candidate mainly through their party, omitting their local government experience.
 It may mention them when asked about PiS but not when asked about transport.
 It may write about SCT but skip the topic of public transport.
-It may answer a question about Nowa Huta without indicating the person who builds part of their communication around ties to that part of the city.
+It may respond to a question about Nowa Huta without indicating the person who builds part of their communication around connections to that part of the city.
 It may place the candidate at the end of the list, even though they are formally one of the significant participants in the race.

-Main Market Square in Kraków with the Cloth Hall and St. Mary's Basilica
+Main Market Square in Kraków with the Cloth Hall and St. Mary's Church

 Main Market Square in Kraków.
 In local elections, AI models can become an additional intermediary layer between residents and information about candidates.
-Photo by Aimable Mugabo / Unsplash
+Photo: Aimable Mugabo / Unsplash

 This doesn’t have to be a “mistake” in the simple sense.
-It can be a consequence of the hierarchy of sources, data freshness, information availability, the way a question is phrased, and the mechanics of the response generated by the model.
+It may be a consequence of the hierarchy of sources, the freshness of data, the availability of information, the way a question is phrased, and the mechanics of the response generated by the model.

 In traditional SEO, one fought for position in search results.
-In the world of LLMs, it becomes increasingly important to ask: does the candidate even appear in the response, under what questions do they appear, what are they associated with, and who are they compared to.
+In the world of LLMs, the question becomes increasingly important: does the candidate even appear in the response, under what questions do they appear, what are they associated with, and who are they compared to.

 What If the Response Not Only Informs but Also Shifts Opinion?